 APFS natively supports full disk and file encryption with 3 options: no encryption, single-key encryption and multi-key encryption.
-At the same time however, some people are facing with APFS volume decryption troubles, such as APFS volume decryption failed, APFS volume decryption interrupted, stuck, froze, paused, etc. Read on to uncover the reasons of APFS volume decryption failure and the tutorial to recover data after APFS volume decryption failed.
+At the same time however, some people are facing with APFS volume decryption troubles, such as APFS volume decryption failed, APFS volume decryption interrupted, stuck, froze, paused, etc. Read on to uncover the reasons of APFS volume decryption failure and the tutorial to recover lost data after APFS volume decryption failed.

 Why APFS volume decryption failed?